iota-community/Community-Governance/README.md

 https://blog.iota.org/unclaimed-tokens-community-treasury-and-iota-as-faq/

 The goal will be to propose a voting mechanism and votable options to the community what should happen to these Tokens.
-It might also be used to develop ideas and processes on how a possible community governed use of those funds can be established if the community comes to a vote and decides to install such a system.
+The community might also use it to develop ideas and processes on how a possible community governed use of those funds can be established if the community comes to a vote and decides to install such a system.

 The nature of Github Repos allows us to have a verifiable track of all changes and to make it possible for everyone to contribute to the project by issuing commits and pull requests.